 For these reasons, it’s unlikely for schizophrenia to be diagnosed before the active phase.

 Still, doctors may pinpoint certain aspects of schizophrenia during the prodromal phase that lead to a proper diagnosis.
-For example, they may recognize that someone in your family has struggled with schizophrenia and therefore, are able to conclude you’re more susceptible to it. ⁵
+For example, they may recognize that someone in your family has struggled with schizophrenia and therefore, can conclude you’re more susceptible to it. ⁵

 Other risk factors for schizophrenia include being exposed to an environment where toxins and viral infections are present. ⁶

-In order to come to a proper diagnosis, there are a number of tests your doctor can run.
-These include psychiatrics and pediatric evaluations.
+To come to a proper diagnosis, your doctor can run several tests.
+These include psychiatric and pediatric evaluations.

 However, schizophrenia diagnosis has made a lot of progress over the last few decades.
 And doctors are now equipped with more tools that can lead to proper treatment.
 These include: